Home

 Bodily Injury Claim

-It is a claim that you can make against an insurance company when you are injured because of someone else’s negligence.
+A bodily injury claim is an action you can make against an insurance company when you are injured because of someone else’s negligence.

-There are several types of claim that can be made under the umbrella of the injury claim, they will be explained in the links below.
+There are several types of claims that can be made under the umbrella of the injury claim.
+They will be explained in detail if you follow the links at bottom of this page.
+There is a lot of confusion over the damages you are entitled to if you get hurt in a car accident, among them:

 What constitutes an injury?

-You are injured for insurance purposes when you seek medical treatment or you tell the insurance adjuster that you will seek medical treatment (you eventually must be seen by a medical provider).
+You are considered injured, for insurance purposes, when you seek medical treatment or you tell the insurance adjuster that you will seek medical treatment (you eventually must be seen by a medical provider).

-So check your state BEFORE you talk to your adjuster.
-If you have an accident in Utah, and you tell the claim adjuster that you are no longer injured and your medical bills do not reach $3,000, then you could lose your rights of compensation under the bodily injury claim.
+Check your state law and regulations about injury claims BEFORE you talk to your adjuster.
+In Utah, if your medical bills do not reach $3,000, then you could lose your rights of compensation under the bodily injury claim.

-Follow the links below for more information about accident injuries and bodily injury claims.
+Follow the links below for more information regarding accident injuries, bodily injury claims, and what to ask when making this type of claim.

 1. Who can make a bodily injury claim